 Is it possible to film during Ramadan?

 It is possible to film during Ramadan however there are many restrictions that you should be aware of.
-Eating, Drinking and Smoking are all forbidden in public during daylight hours.
+Eating, drinking and smoking are all forbidden in public during daylight hours.
 This is a strict rule and punishable by law.
-Even the drinking of water in public is strictly forbidden and local organisations operate within reduced hours.
+Even the drinking of water in public is strictly forbidden and local organizations operate within reduced hours.
 Again, our advice would be to avoid it if possible.

 How restricted is the Internet in Dubai?